100 (Glee)

-"100" is the twelfth episode of the fifth season of the American musical television series Glee, and the special one-hundredth episode of the show.
+"100" is the twelfth episode of the fifth season of the American musical television series Glee, and the 100th episode of the series overall.
 Written by series co-creators Ryan Murphy, Brad Falchuk and Ian Brennan, and directed by Paris Barclay, it aired on Fox in the United States on March 18, 2014.
-This is a two-part episode, with the second part airing on March 25, 2014, and features the apparent end of New Directions after the club is shut down by principal Sue Sylvester (Jane Lynch).
+The episode features the apparent end of New Directions after the club is shut down by principal Sue Sylvester (Jane Lynch).
 Many graduates of the glee club return, as do special guest stars Kristin Chenoweth as April Rhodes and Gwyneth Paltrow as Holly Holliday.